Why This Matters

 Response to Intervention (RTI)

-• Multi-tiered prevention system—provides increasingly intensive support before students are identified for special education
+RTI is a multi-tiered prevention system that provides increasingly intensive support before students are referred for special education evaluation.
+It typically operates in three tiers:

 Inclusion and Mainstreaming Policies

-• Inclusion places students in general education with supports—special education services come to the student rather than removing them
+- Inclusion places students in general education with supports.
+Special education services come to the student in the general classroom rather than pulling the student out.

-• Requires collaborative teaching models—general and special educators co-plan and often co-teach in inclusive classrooms
+- Requires collaborative teaching models.
+General and special educators co-plan and often co-teach in inclusive classrooms, sharing responsibility for all learners.

-Compare: RTI vs. IEP process—RTI is a pre-referral intervention system designed to support struggling learners before special education identification, while the IEP process begins after a student is found eligible for special education.
-RTI can provide data supporting (or ruling out) the need for formal evaluation.
+Compare: RTI vs. IEP process.
+RTI is a pre-referral intervention system designed to support struggling learners before special education identification.
+The IEP process begins after a student is found eligible for special education.
+RTI data can support (or rule out) the need for a formal evaluation, but RTI should never be used to delay an evaluation when a disability is suspected.

 Quick Reference Table